Poppy Clements, Chair Community Volunteer

 Ronnie King President, Scratchwerk, LLC.

 Ronnie King is certified Software Engineer and owner of Scratchwerk, LLC.
-Scratchwerk provides software development services, as well as personalized training for individuals seeking to become entry-level developers.
-Ronnie is an active community volunteer and serves as the Vice-Chair for the Board of Library Trustees.
+Scratchwerk provides software development and testing services, specializing in Java and Guidewire integrations.
+Ronnie is an active community volunteer and serves as the Chair for the Board of Library Trustees.
 He has also served on the boards for Mentoring Families and Kids and Hubbard House.
 King has held leadership positions in several community organizations including National Society of Black Engineers, 100 Black Men of Jacksonville, National Pan-Hellenic Council and the Urban League Young Professionals.
 He is also a proud member of Omega Psi Phi Fraternity, and served as president of the Jacksonville graduate chapter.
 Ronnie studied at the University of Florida where he earned his Associates Degree while playing basketball for the Gators.
 He later earned his Bachelors in Computer Science from the University of North Florida.
 Ronnie is also a husband and father of two beautiful girls, Jada and Bostyn.

 Marsha G. Oliver, MBA Director of Public Affairs for the City of Jacksonville